-A composite filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The affected portion of the tooth is removed and then filled with a composite filling.
+A composite (tooth-colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth is removed and then filled with a composite filling.

-Many types of materials are available for the filling, each with their own advantages and disadvantages.
-Your dentist will discuss the best options for restoring your teeth.
+There are many types of filling materials available, each with their own advantages and disadvantages.
+You and your dentist can discuss the best options for restoring your teeth.
 Composite fillings, along with silver amalgam fillings, are the most widely used today.
-Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.
+Because composite fillings are tooth-colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.

-Sensitivity to hot and cold is experienced when composite fillings are first placed.
-This is normal.
-It will however subside shortly after your tooth acclimates to the new filling.
-Aside from following your care instructions (given to you after your treatment), proper oral hygiene practices, eating habits, and regular dental visits will benefit the life of your new fillings.
+It is normal to experience sensitivity to hot and cold when composite fillings are first placed, however, this will subside shortly after your tooth acclimates to the new filling.
+You will be given care instructions at the conclusion of your treatment.